eggm0n/cv/README.md

 I am an experienced software engineer and technical leader with a demonstrated history of product and platform engineering with sustainable product delivery.

-I am currently a senior product engineer at Waitrose Digital leading engineering on the Trolley team for waitrose.com
+I am currently a senior software engineer and Tech Lead at Mettle / NatWest Boxed.

 :page_facing_up: https://www.linkedin.com/in/jamesfarlow/

 ### Skills

-I focus on server side functional programming, DevOps, microservices, and agile methodologies.
+I focus on server side functional programming, DevOps, microservices, developer productivity and agile methodologies.
 I have significant knowledge of developing backend services for user-facing web applications and integrating systems with event-driven approaches.
 I am a pragmatic and supportive team leader with experience of mentoring, coaching and people management.

-__Leading Teams:__ I have over 8 years experience leading teams or being the senior practitioner in Agile teams, including ensuring the team’s responsibilities are being met through facilitation, identifying valuable features, making work visible, and running planning, design discussions, retrospectives, and other team meetings.
+__Leading Teams:__ I have over 10 years experience leading teams or being the senior practitioner in Agile teams, including ensuring the team’s responsibilities are being met through facilitation, identifying valuable features, making work visible, and running planning, design discussions, retrospectives, and other team meetings.

 __Line Management:__ I have significant experience managing engineers within teams.
-I also coach and mentor outside of team structures and I am a people manager for product engineers across the technical profession including analysts, developers and quality assurance.
+I can also coach and mentor outside of team structures and I have been a people manager for product engineers across the technical profession including analysts, developers and quality assurance.

 __Architecture:__ I have supported teams to design and build mobile, web and server-side products and APIs.
-I am familiar with RESTful API design using non-blocking web frameworks and serverless architecture for scaling.
+I am familiar with RESTful API design, using non-blocking web frameworks, both kubernetes and serverless architecture for scaling.
 I have integrated systems using events to provide robust and reliable data consistency, including handling errors and retries against (non event-driven) dependencies.

 __Startup:__ I have experience in a startup environment.
 This involves testing new product ideas for viability and building in a lean manner.
 I have experienced both successful and unsuccessful products.